revoconner/ShaderVariantCollectionTool/README.md

 ### Tool Window Issues
 - Window not opening: Check Unity version compatibility
-- Missing config file: Will auto-create on first use, reopen the tool
+- Missing config file: Check the Assets/Settings folder, else use the button in the UI to create one.